kenneth-ge/kenneth-ge/README.md

 ### Hey!
 I'm Kenny 👋

-🎓 Junior at CMU SCS, studying CS.
-Currently deciding between concentrating in systems, ML, or programming languages.
+🎓 Junior at CMU SCS, studying CS, concentrating in programming languages.
 Also minoring in psychology.
 Graduating in 2026

 🔭 I love studying difficult problems, particularly in the intersection of computer science and psychology.
 I love thinking about how humans reason about problems, and how we express ourselves and relate to the world around us.
 I also enjoy hard optimization, and being able to design efficient and tight software in both an algorithmic and efficiency sense, as well as in a user-experience sense.